Natashina/Module-17-Challenge/README.md

-## 2 ClusterCentroids resampling modeI
+## 2 Cluster Centroids resampling modeI
 This undersampling model has lower metrics in comparison to oversampling algorithms as shown in the table below: the balanced_accuracy_score of 0.544, high risk recall of 0.67 (slightly better than in SMOTE algorithm) and the same high risk precision of 0.01.